-Beginning in 1999, lenders have been legally required to cancel a borrower's Private Mortgage Insurance (PMI) at the point his loan balance (for a loan made past July of that year) goes under seventy-eight percent of the price of purchase, but not when the loan's equity reaches twenty-two percent or more.
-(This legal obligation does not include a number of higher risk mortgages.)
-The good news is that you can request cancelation of your PMI yourself (for a loan closing past July '99), no matter the original purchase price, once the equity gets to twenty percent.
+Since 1999, lending institutions have been obligated to cancel a borrower's Private Mortgage Insurance (PMI) at the point his mortgage balance (for a loan made after July of that year) goes down below seventy-eight percent of the purchase price, but not when the borrower's equity climbs to over twenty-two percent.
+(Some "higher risk" mortgage loans are not included.)
+The good news is that you can request cancelation of your PMI yourself (for a mortgage closing past July '99), without considering the original purchase price, at the point your equity climbs to twenty percent.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.